-- In the summer quarter of 2006, creative employment totalled 1.9 million jobs.
-This comprised just over 1.1 million jobs in the Creative Industries and almost 800,000 further creative jobs within businesses outside these industries. - Total creative employment increased from 1.6m in 1997 to 1.9m in 2006, an average growth rate of 2% per annum, compared to 1% for the whole of the economy over this period. - Software, Computer Games & Electronic Publishing showed the largest increase in employment between 1997 and 2006 with an average growth rate of 6% per annum.
-The Design sector, including Designer Fashion, also showed an increase above the overall average for the Creative Industries over the period (4% per annum).
+- In the summer quarter of 2007, creative employment totalled just under 2 million jobs.
+This comprised over 1.1 million jobs in the Creative Industries and over 800,000 further creative jobs within businesses outside these industries. - Total creative employment increased from 1.6m in 1997 to 2m in 2007, an average growth rate of 2% per annum, compared to 1% for the whole of the economy over this period. - The Software, Computer Games & Electronic Publishing sector, and the Design and Designer Fashion sector both showed growth in employment of 5% per annum between 1997 and 2007, the highest across the Creative Industries.